 When a fear-producing message describes danger but not a clear, effective means of reducing the danger, audiences “block out” or deny the message.

-Implication for medical device marketing and sales: Reminding health care providers, payers, software vendors, and clearinghouses/third-party billers Version 4010 claims are no longer accepted come January 1, 2012 induces fear.
+Implication for medical device marketing and sales: Reminding health care providers, payers, software vendors, and clearinghouses/third-party billers Version 4010 claims are no longer accepted come January of next year induces fear.
 Giving them a precise, easy-to-follow timetable (using your services) will be much more effective.

 Which of these points resonated most with you?